geylangio/geylang.io/README.md

-## Welcome to Singapore Empire Royal GeylangChain
+## Welcome to Singapore Empire Royal Geylang Blockchain

 ### One Geylang Coin, One hour of pure happiness!